Myles Hippolyte: Stockport County

 On 31 January 2022, Hippolyte joined National League club Stockport County on a free transfer and signed a contract running until the end of the 2021–22 season.
 He made 20 appearances and scored four goals during a season which culminated with the Hatters won the National League championship, which secured promotion to the English Football League.
-Hippolyte signed a new two-year contract in June 2022.
+Hippolyte signed a new two-year contract in June 2022 and made a season-high 55 appearances, scoring two goals, during a 2022–23 season which culminated in defeat in the 2023 League Two playoff final.

+A ruptured fibular collateral ligament suffered in June 2023 saw Hippolyte withdrawn from the 2023–24 pre-season campaign for recuperation and he returned to match play on 21 October 2023.
+On his fourth appearance back, he suffered another injury, which saw him miss a further three months.
+Hippolyte ended the League Two championship-winning 2023–24 season with 19 appearances and was released when his contract expired.
+During 2 1/2 years at Edgeley Park, Hippolyte made 94 appearances and scored 9 goals.

+AFC Wimbledon

+On 28 May 2024, Hippolyte signed a two-year contract with League Two club AFC Wimbledon on a free transfer, effective 1 July 2024.
+On 14 September 2024, Hippolyte scored in the 3–0 home win against Milton Keynes Dons.
+Hippolyte made 26 appearances and scored two goals during the 2024–25 season, which culminated in victory in the 2025 League Two playoff final, in which he scored the only goal.

 International career

 Hippolyte is eligible to represent England, Saint Lucia or Grenada at international level.
 He was one of a handful of players the Grenada Football Association attempted to recruit ahead of 2018 FIFA World Cup qualifiers versus Puerto Rico in June 2015.
-In March 2023, Hippolyte was named in the Grenada squad for a 2022–23 CONCACAF Nations League A group match versus the United States.
+In March 2023, Hippolyte was named in the Grenada squad for a 2022–23 CONCACAF Nations League A group match versus the United States and he scored what proved to be a consolation goal in a 7–1 defeat.

 Personal life

 Hippolyte is of Grenadian descent on his mother's side and Saint Lucian on his father's.
-His father's cousin is former footballer and current manager Johnson Hippolyte and his second cousin is footballer Jonathan Hippolyte.
+His father's cousin is former footballer and current manager Johnson Hippolyte.
 He attended Twyford Church of England High School.